wireseo/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-Note that only `Student`, `Consultation`, `Mastery Check` and `Task` data are saved to the hard drive since `Mission` and `Quest` data are likely to change frequently.
+Note that only `Student`, `Consultation`, `Mastery Check` and `Task` data are saved to the hard drive since `Mission` and `Quest` data are likely to change frequently and hence, will not need to be persisted.
 </div>

 --------------------------------------------------------------------------------------------------------------------